 I have a post with my favorite inexpensive vegan dinners that you’ll definitely want to check out!

-You absolutely can.
+You absolutely can go vegan overnight.
 It depends on whether you’re committed to becoming vegan and how your body reacts.
 I always try to listen to my body.
 If you’re craving meat in the beginning, it’s ok to listen to that and incorporate a little until your body adjusts.
 Take a good multivitamin to be sure you’re getting all the nutrients you need.

 If you want a great program to get started on a vegan diet that will tell you exactly what to do, this A To Vegan Starter Kit is an excellent place to start.

-If you’re worried that you won’t be able to go without animal products every single day, you can transition into it.
+If you’re worried that you won’t be able to go without animal products every single day, you can transition into your vegan lifestyle.
 Try buying enough meat to make two dinner dishes for the week.
 This way if you feel you just can’t do it, you have a backup plan.

 I was really skeptical when I started eating plant based.
 I didn’t think I was going to be able to go without meat.
-When I went grocery shopping for the week, I picked up a couple of packages of meat to make for dinner just in case I couldn’t hang with eating vegan all week.
+When I went grocery shopping for the week, I picked up a couple of packages of meat to make for dinner just in case I couldn’t hang with eating vegan all week and needed to transition into going vegan.
 I was so surprised when I didn’t have any desire to have meat at all that week and I’ve never eaten meat again since then.

 It may not be that easy for everyone, so prepare by having some meat on hand.
 If you don’t end up eating it, you can give it to a family member or feed it to your dogs.

-If you’re wanting to lose weight on a vegan diet, I highly recommend this Live Lightly program by Nutriciously.
-It’s really simple to follow and how I started losing weight again after being stuck at a plateau.
+If you’re wanting to lose weight and belly fat on a vegan diet, I highly recommend this Live Lightly program by Nutriciously.
+It’s really simple to follow and how I started losing weight again after being stuck at a plateau after I fell into the vegan junk food trap.
+I’ve lost 32 pounds so far.

 This is key to succeeding on a plant based diet!
 If you’re just eating bland food, it’s going to be so hard to stick to eating vegan.
 There are so many delicious recipes that are copies of your favorite foods, but without the animal products.